Volunteersare needed for many different types of programs, projects and activities. Here are some examples:

 SUPPORT WHILE YOU SHOP!

-Purchase a gift from our Amazon Wish List to donate!
+Purchase a gift for Weis from our Amazon Wish List and have it shipped right to us!
+Options for every budget, from $8-$200!

 We always need supplies for our upcoming programs.
 If you would like to donate any of the items below, please Contact Us.

 - Science: binoculars, long-handled large mesh nets, small (aquarium) mesh nets, hand-held magnifiers, thermometers.